ioankatsi/Cracking_Codes_With_Python/README.md

 6) ### Programming A Program to Test Your Program
 You can not be absolutely sure the programs always work unless you test the ***encryptMessage()*** and ***decryptMessage()*** functions with all sort of message and key parameter values.
 But this would take a lot of time because you would have to type a message in the encryption program, set the key, run the encryption program, paste the cipher txt into the decryption program, set the key, and then run the decryption program.

+7) ### Encrypting And Decrypting Files
+In previous examples, our programs have only worked on small messages that we type directly into the source code as string values.
+The cipher program we will make in this chapter will allow us to encrypt and decrypt entire files, which can be millions of characters in size.